 Dyslexia Friendly Schools

 We are committed to meeting the needs of all of our pupils.
-As such we are working really hard to become increasingly Dyslexia Friendly in our teaching and also in our communication with children and their families.
+As such we are committed to become increasingly Dyslexia Friendly in our teaching and also in our communication with children and their families.
 Research has shown that Dyslexia Friendly pedagogy (teaching techniques) supports all learners and is as effective for children who do not have Dyslexia as those that do.

-Our lead in school for Dyslexia Friendly work is Miss Bolton , our school SENco (Special Educational Needs Co-ordinator) who can provide support to any parents that need more information or support.
+Our lead in school for Dyslexia Friendly work is Miss Pugh , our school SENco (Special Educational Needs Co-ordinator) who can provide support to any parents that need it.

 Here is some info that may be of interest to you: